Libensemble/libensemble/docs/tutorials/executor_forces_tutorial.rst

 After submitting the "forces" app for execution, a :ref:`Task<task_tag>` object is returned that correlates with the launched app.
-This object is roughly equivalent to a Python future, and can be polled, killed, and evaluated in a variety of helpful ways.
+This object is roughly equivalent to a Python future and can be polled, killed, and evaluated in a variety of helpful ways.
 For now, we're satisfied with waiting for the task to complete via ``task.wait()``.